Richard Attree

 Growing up in London in the 1960s, an exciting time and place to be a teenager, Richard’s passions were books and music.
 He always wanted to be a writer, but was diverted into writing music rather than books.

-After completing a BA in philosophy and creative writing, he played keyboards in various bands and theatre companies and composed music for TV and radio, working at the BBC’s renowned Radiophonic Workshop (and winning two Sony Awards for The Most Creative Use of Radio).
+After completing a degree in philosophy, music, and creative writing, he played keyboards in various bands and theatre companies, and composed music for TV and radio, working at the BBC’s renowned Radiophonic Workshop (and winning two Sony Awards for The Most Creative Use of Radio).

 In 2007, Richard retired from the media music business and downshifted to Tenerife, Spain, to focus on his first love: writing (initially, travel articles for magazines, a column in a local paper, and short stories).